 Litvinoff was taken to court when his dog massacred some sheep.
 Soon after, he left.

 Smiles was one of the first hippies the villagers had seen up close.
-Others had passed through, but Smiles' cottage was right on the main street.
-He frequented the pub often, joined the darts team and strolled around in bell bottoms and beads, with glitter on his face, henna dyed-hair and daubed eye shadow.
+Others had passed through, but Smiles's cottage was right on the main street.
+He frequented the pub often, joined the darts team, and strolled around in bell bottoms and beads, with glitter on his face, henna-dyed hair, and daubed eye shadow.
 He had long dark hair and a great big beard.
-At first, a few of the local lads wanted to kick his head in.
+At first, a few of the local guys wanted to kick his head in.
 Other villagers speculated about what business he was in; most assumed it was either pornography or bank robbery.

 Over the years, Smiles hasn't featured in any of the books or TV documentaries about Operation Julie, so I assumed he didn't want to speak about those years any more.
 But I knew he was still around: I'd heard from a good source that he'd recently appeared at the funeral of one of the other men convicted in the 70s, and that he'd got everyone stoned in the smoking area of the wake.
 If anyone knew whether there was still some mythical LSD buried in the ground, it would be Smiles.

-In the end, finding him wasn't too hard at all, and after a day of correspondence he invited us round for tea.
-He'd left Wales and travelled all over the world, but in the end found himself not far from where he started: in the woods near the Welsh border, around two hours from Llanddewi-Brefi.
-Branches slap the windscreen and long grass that's grown down the middle of the road strokes the engine as the spunky VW Polo tackles one more alien landscape: the long hidden path to Smiles' house.
+In the end, finding him wasn't too hard at all, and after a day of correspondence, he invited us over for tea.
+He'd left Wales and traveled all over the world, but in the end found himself not far from where he started: in the woods near the Welsh border, around two hours from Llanddewi-Brefi.
+Branches slap the windscreen and long grass that's grown down the middle of the road strokes the engine as the spunky Volkswagen Polo tackles one more alien landscape: the long hidden path to Smiles's house.
 It's obvious nobody's been up here in a car in quite some time.
 Finally, we turn a corner and see an old converted farmhouse.

 Smiles answers the door to the sound of dogs barking.
-He has a commanding but kind face; icy blue eyes, a big grinning mouth, a strong nose and a long mane of flowing grey hair down to his shoulders.
-He's wearing a tight blue shirt, corduroy trousers, bright red socks and loafers.
+He has a commanding but kind face—icy blue eyes, a big grinning mouth, a strong nose and a long mane of flowing gray hair down to his shoulders.
+He's wearing a tight blue shirt, corduroy pants, bright red socks, and loafers.
 His sleeves are rolled up to reveal forearms tattooed with dragons and serpents, which I would later find out are covers for old army tattoos.
-Spiritual-looking jewellery hangs around his neck and he has a fistful of silver rings.
+Spiritual-looking jewelry hangs around his neck, and he has a fistful of silver rings.
 He speaks with a subtle Mancunian accent, weathered by years away.

-I notice the smaller of the dogs is dragging around an extendable dog lead attached to a rusty old axe head.
+I notice the smaller of the dogs is dragging around an extendable dog leash attached to a rusty old ax head.
 Smiles catches me staring at it.
 "It's not cruel, honest," he says.
 "He's a runner, you see.
-Last time he was gone for nearly two days and returned starving, cold and mucky in the dead of night.
+Last time he was gone for nearly two days and returned starving, cold, and mucky in the dead of night.
 We have to keep him on that when we're out here."

 My first question is the most obvious one: Why Llanddewi-Brefi?
 "That's the question, isn't it.
 Why?
 I'd sure like to know why everything happens there.
 All I know is we were well drawn."
 Second question: What was it like to take possibly the greatest acid ever made?
 "It blew your head."
-Third question: is there any buried?
-"No, sorry, it's bollocks."
+Third question: Is there any buried?
+"No, sorry, it's a lie."

-At this point, Smiles pulls out a long and meaty green joint rolled in transparent cellulose skin, lights it and takes a series of harsh and experienced tokes.
-It reminds me of watching a professional tennis player deliver a serve.
+At this point, Smiles pulls out a long and meaty green joint rolled in transparent cellulose skin, lights it, and takes a series of harsh and experienced tokes.
 He offers me the joint.
-I don't really smoke, ever, but I figure: when else am I going to be offered weed in the back garden of a former international drug dealer.
-I take two long and clumsy drags that probably look more like Mr Blobby delivering a tennis serve.
+I don't really smoke, ever, but I figure: When else am I going to be offered weed in the back garden of a former international drug dealer?
+I take two long and clumsy drags that probably look more like Mr. Blobby delivering a tennis serve.

-Smiles served five years for his part in the LSD network, but has no regrets.
+Smiles served five years for his part in the LSD network but has no regrets.
 "You have to just live each day as it comes," he says.
 "One of the things LSD teaches you is that it's now.
 This is now.
-This is it; the only reality.
+This is it—the only reality.
 The money was neither here nor there to me.
 There was this feeling back then that we were really going to change the world for the better.
-Acid made you realise that there are greater ways to deal with the problems we face than the ones we use, because look at where we are now."
+Acid made you realize that there are greater ways to deal with the problems we face than the ones we use, because look at where we are now."